skelenoxx132/Backdoor_Busting_2015/BD025_AdvDupe2/readme.md

 Appears to fetch Lua code from that domain and RunString's it, also POST's data such as the server's hostname, player count and IP address.

-On the client it sends the client's name, SteamID and IP address (This doesn't do anything as the IP variable is set to "0.0.0.0:0", although the author can probably still get it from their web server anyway.)
+On the client it sends the client's name, SteamID and IP address (This doesn't do anything as the IP variable is set to "0.0.0.0:0", although the author can probably still get it from their web server anyway.) note that this will only occur if the client is in a single player game.

 **help.cfg:**